 LGBTQ+ Source is the definitive database for LGBTQ+ studies.
 It provides scholarly and popular LGBTQ+ publications in full text, plus historically important primary sources, including monographs, magazines and newspapers.
 It also includes a specialized LGBTQ+ thesaurus containing thousands of terms.

 A Valuable Full-Text Database for LGBTQ+ Studies

 As the full-text companion to the LGBTQ+ Life index, LGBTQ+ Source includes full text for many top LGBTQ+ publications.
 The active, full-text, non-open access journal retail value (USD) is $35,305.18.

-The database also includes an LGBTQ+ thesaurus of more than 9,400 terms.
+LGBTQ+ Source also includes an LGBTQ+ thesaurus of more than 9,500 terms.

 Strengthen Exposure to Open Access Journals

-LGBTQ+ Source includes rigorous curation of open access (OA) journals, which has resulted in a growing collection of 33 global OA journals.
+LGBTQ+ Source includes rigorous curation and indexing of open access (OA) journals, which has resulted in a growing collection of 44 active global OA journals.
 Once validated and certified for inclusion, these OA journals are treated with high-quality subject indexing and sophisticated, precise/accurate full-text linking.

 NOTE: EBSCOhost databases and EBSCO Discovery Service generate a lot more referrals for DOAJ than any other online platform.

 Unique Full-Text Journals

-LGBTQ+ Source includes 154 full-text journals not available in any version of Academic Search.
+LGBTQ+ Source includes more than 175 full-text journals not available in any version of Academic Search.